 Now, we can look at the influence.
 Here and then, we can tie it back to an actual sale.
 We can measure the entire influence of the buyer’s journey to actually match it back to a sale and a household.
 This gives our clients great insight into what’s working as far as their marketing mix goes.

 This is why it is not about one silver bullet.
 It is about finding that magical mix.

 How many days does it take from the time someone hits the website until the sale occurs?
 Some of this data can help clients craft a strategic marketing plan.

 To find that mix, we need to stop chasing the magic wand.
 The key is to align your marketing objectives and key results around the cost-effective touchpoints with meaningful messages.
 There are many touchpoints.

 Immersive Household Advertising

 With FullThrottle, we can see the entire magic mix through Immersive Household Advertising, with email, SmartMail, SmartVideo, SmartAudio, social media, addressable display, and addressable video.
-Say goodbye to old-school, outdated attribution today and schedule your demo to see FullThrottle’s patent-pending, cookieless technology in action.
+FullThrottle has pioneered new methods to identify, curate and address relevant audiences which rely on its proprietary, patented technology.
+Say goodbye to old-school, outdated attribution today and schedule your demo to see FullThrottle’s technology in action.